aknox-va/stat-view/README.md

 -when adding app IDs submitting the app ID can by done by pressing enter or the button -when an app ID is added the add app id input box gets selected after the addition -app IDs are forced to lower case
+-logs scraper is no longer inhibited by 414 url too long errors